GrizzHacks/Beginners-Portal/Pokedex/README.md

 - What if we discover a new evolution for a Pokemon?
 I'll create a method called `addEvolution()`.

 Finally, we need a class that will act as the blueprint for each Pokemon entry that we create.
 Each Pokemon entry represents a unique Pokemon.
 So let's decide to call our class `Pokemon`.
+> Each time we use this class, we are creating a `Pokemon` object.

 #### What We've Learned